bennn/trivial/README.md

 Besides `printf:`, this library also provides [macros](http://www.greghendershott.com/fear-of-macros/)
 for:

-- `regexp-match`, to count the number of groups in a pattern and give the match result a more specific type
+- `regexp-match:`, to count the number of groups in a pattern and give the match result a more specific type
-- `+`, `-`, `*`, `/`, to reduce constants where possible, yielding results with more specific types.
+- `+:`, `-:`, `*:`, `/:`, to reduce constants where possible, yielding results with more specific types.

 See the [documentation](http://pkg-build.racket-lang.org/doc/trivial/index.html) for the full story.